aperlini/data-structures/linkedlist/single/README.md

 1. Create the head of the list
 2. Insert
-   1. a new node at the front of the list
+   1. a new node to the top of the list
    2. a new node at the bottom of the list
    3. a new node at a certain position of the list
 3. Print all elements of the linked-list